 It is clear from the MAS Clarification that MAS will look into the substance of the arrangement to consider whether it would amount to securities or collective investment schemes presently regulated by MAS, and not merely the labels or mode of arrangements.

-Then on 14 November 2017, MAS issued a Guide to Digital Token Offerings (the “DTO Guide”).
-It stated that it would examine the structure and characteristics of, including the rights attached to, a digital token in determining if the digital token is a type of capital markets products regulated under the SFA.
+Then on 14 November 2017, MAS issued a Guide to Digital Token Offerings (the “DTO Guide”). *Update: this DTO Guide was subsequently revised on 30 November 2018.* It stated that it would examine the structure and characteristics of, including the rights attached to, a digital token in determining if the digital token is a type of capital markets products regulated under the SFA.
 Capital markets products means “any securities, futures contracts, contracts or arrangements for the purposes of foreign exchange trading, contracts or arrangements for the purposes of leveraged foreign exchange trading, and such other products as MAS may prescribe as capital markets products”.

 In particular, MAS highlighted that a digital token may constitute a share, a debenture or a unit in a collective investment scheme (“CIS”).